climatepolicyradar/website/src/routes/latest/a-treaty-on-plastic-pollution-needs-an-evidence-base-we-can-help-with-that.md

 ![](/images/a-treaty-on-plastic-pollution-needs-an-evidence-base-we-can-help-with-that/new-blog-pic-2.png)

 A wealth of policies are available to governments, from regulation to plastic bag levies.
 Our job is to make them searchable and accessible so that decision-makers can draw on evidence to identify policy pathways that make sense.
-To learn more about how we’re doing that, you can watch [this short video](https://climatepolicyradar.org/media/CPR%20alpha%20demo.mp4){:target="\_blank"}.
+To learn more about how we’re doing that, you can watch <a href="https://climatepolicyradar.org/media/CPR%20alpha%20demo.mp4" target="_blank">this short video</a>.

 ![](/images/a-treaty-on-plastic-pollution-needs-an-evidence-base-we-can-help-with-that/blog-pic-3.png)